 You typically need only one dose of hCG, but only brand-name hCG medications are available.
 Their prices are listed below.

 Novarel and Pregnyl are both vial forms of hCG.
 They need to be mixed before filling a syringe for self-injection.

 A vial of Novarel with 10,000 units has a cash price of $306, while a vial of Pregnyl with 10,000 units has a cash price of $134.
 Novarel is also available as a vial with 5,000 units with a cash price of $172.

 If you struggle to afford Novarel/Pregnyl or your insurance does not cover Novarel/Pregnyl, Choriomon is a suggested substitution: SaveIVF has Choriomon® 5000 IU for $37.

 There is only one form of Ovidrel, and it comes as a pre-filled syringe of hCG for self-injection, making it much easier to administer.
 One 250 mcg syringe is $203.

-If you are struggling to afford Ovidrel or if your insurance does not cover Ovidrel, Save IVF has Ovidrel® 250mcg/0.5ml for $65.
+If you struggle to afford Ovidrel or if your insurance does not cover Ovidrel, Save IVF has Ovidrel® 250mcg/0.5ml for $65.

 After the eggs are retrieved and fertilized with sperm in the lab, the final step is to implant the embryo in the uterus.